Adequate Predimension Inequalities in Differential Fields: Predimensions and Hrushovski constructions

 In other words, adequacy of a predimension inequality means that $\Th(M)$ can be obtained by a Hrushovski construction and strong adequacy means that the structure $M$ itself can be obtained by a Hrushovski construction.
+Strong adequacy also means that the reduct $\mathcal{K}_E$ is ``geometric'', that is, it is equipped with a pregeometry governed by the predimension.
 These notions will make more sense in differential setting where $M$ is always taken to be a reduct of a differentially closed field.
 Note also that when $M$ and $U$ are saturated, adequacy of $\delta$ implies its strong adequacy.

 Note that we do not need definability of $\delta$ or AAP for some subclass $\hat{\mathfrak{C}}$ in order to construct the strong Fra\"iss\'e limit $U$ and define adequacy.
 However, these are natural assumptions since in most cases (in differential setting) the properties FG, C1-5 and definability of $\delta$ will be evident while strong amalgamation of $\mathfrak{C}_{f.g.}$ will be deduced from strong amalgamation of $\hat{\mathfrak{C}}_{f.g.}$, and in fact $\hat{\mathfrak{C}}_{f.g.}$ will have the asymmetric amalgamation property.
 That is the reason that we included all those conditions in the definition of adequacy.
 This will be illustrated in Section \ref{j-chapter}.